 Jakob Silfverberg tied it with just under five minutes remaining in the third period for Anaheim.
-Ondrej Kase and Derek Grant scored in the first period, and Ryan Miller finished with 34 saves, including three point-blank stops in overtime, for the Ducks.
+Ondrej Kase and Derek Grant scored in the first period.

 Skinner pulled Carolina to 2-1 with a power-play goal with 7 seconds remaining in the first for his seventh of the season.
 Staal tied it with 6:27 to go in the second as he got Sebastian Aho’s pass from behind the net and beat Miller stick side.

 The Hurricanes went ahead exactly five minutes later when Faulk beat Darling with a bullet from the high slot.